-Improvements on a Leased Space
+Improvements On A Leased Space

 Often a leased space doesn’t come exactly how you wish it to be.
-Many landlords will adapt the space for your use, and the cost of this can be negotiated up front.
-Decide what changes you want to make and discuss them up front so there are no surprises.
+Many landlords will adapt the space for your use, and the cost of this can be negotiated upfront.
+Decide what changes you want to make and discuss them upfront so there are no surprises.
 These adjustments could include partition walls, electrical or lighting changes, cabinetry, signage or parking.

-Other Considerations For a Commercial Lease Agreement
+Other Considerations For A Commercial Lease Agreement

 The location, appearance, and functionality of your commercial space can affect your business’s success, so take the time to look at all the angles.
 Some final things to factor in:

 Ask your landlord about parking for your employees and clients.
 Find out if the parking is shared if there are designated spaces.
-Also be sure to ask where your customers will park.
-You’ll want to look at your future needs: will the parking accommodate future additions to your team or a growing business?
+Also, be sure to ask where your customers will park.
+You’ll want to look at your future needs: will the parking accommodate future additions to your team or growing business?